Creator

 Essays on this, as they land: see Writing.

-Making rigorous Bayesian inference composable, fast, and genuinely usable, maintained in the open, with a community I care about.
+I work on making rigorous Bayesian inference composable, fast, and genuinely usable.
+The tools are built in the open, with a community I care about.

 Sole developer & curator

-Composable, fast Bayesian inference in JAX: samplers as building blocks, with the sampling-book companion of tutorials and worked recipes.
+Fast, composable Bayesian inference in JAX: samplers as building blocks, plus a companion sampling-book of tutorials and worked recipes.

 Core developer